IbrahimL/gb3mppe/README.md

 To do that, you can run this [notebook test](https://github.com/IbrahimL/gb3mppe/blob/8020d4bda261a91b7053d0b524e5b80bb7b3815f/test/test_architectures_fake_data.ipynb)

 # PRG : Pose Regression Graph
-Like CRG, you can test the implementation on a dummy dataset that we created, where inputs have the same shape than the real features.
+Like CRG, you can test the PRG's implementation on a dummy dataset that we created, where inputs have the same shape than the real features.
 To do that, you can run the [same notebook](https://github.com/IbrahimL/gb3mppe/blob/8020d4bda261a91b7053d0b524e5b80bb7b3815f/test/test_architectures_fake_data.ipynb)